shaydaniel7/password-generator/README.md

 ### Purpose

-This website generates a random password for the user.
+This app generates a random password for the user.
 It includes the following:

   * Option for user to pick number of characters
   * Option to include special characters